 I’ve sort of touched on the basics of mutual funds, so now I’m going to go into a bit more details about the different types of mutual funds.
 The idea here is to educate yourself so when you’re ready to invest, you know what type of funds you’re buying.
 Keep in mind that there are more than 10,000 mutual funds out there so I can’t comment on the best mutual funds.
 You should also understand that past performance is not indicative of future results so it’s not realistic to expect a fund that has performed well in the past to continue to do so in the future.

+Many investors wonder what are equity funds?
 Equity funds consist of shares in publicly traded companies and are focused on growth.
-They’re attractive to investors who are willing to take more risks in their portfolio, but it’s unlikely investors are only invested in equity funds.
-They typically have another fund to balance them out.
+They’re attractive to investors who are willing to take more risks in their portfolio.
+While most investors prefer to have a balanced portfolio, equity funds are attractive to those who are willing to take on more risk.

-A fixed-income fund will consist of investments such as government and corporate bonds of a high grade so there’s no real worry that your money will go down in value.
-Your money won’t really grow in a fixed-income fund, but it’ll pay more than keeping your money in a chequing account.
+A fixed-income fund will consist of investments such as government and corporate bonds of a high grade, so there’s no real worry that your money will go down in value.
+That said, your money won’t really grow either.
+Fixed income fund buys you security and peace of mind, but your returns may not even beat inflation.